farmanafridi786/laravel-soulbscription/README.md

 ## About

-A straightforward interface to handle subscriptions and features consumption.
+A straightforward interface to handle subscriptions and features consumption

 ## Installation